vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 ### Input centerline

-VMTK centerline model and VMTK centerline markups curve have MIS radius scalars attached.
-Helper functions relative to the maximum inscribed sphere will the be operational.
+This can be
+ - a VMTK centerline model
+ - a VMTK centerline markups curve

-This input may also be an arbitrary markups curve however.
-MIS scalars will not be available here.
+ - an arbitrary markups curve
+ - a Shape::Tune markups node

 ### Input surface